Black Mass (film): Casting

 Johnny Depp's involvement with Black Mass dates back to February 2013, when he was attached to star in the film, while Barry Levinson was still slated to direct and principal photography was scheduled to begin in May 2013.
 Depp briefly exited the project shortly after its sale at the 66th annual Cannes Film Festival, because of a salary dispute with Cross Creek Pictures.
 He later rejoined at around the same time Scott Cooper was attached to replace Levinson as director, and his signing for the film was made official in February 2014.
-Jesse Plemons and Juno Temple joined the cast to play as Kevin Weeks (a cohort of Bulger) and Deborah Hussey, one of Bulger's victims, respectively, around April 2014.
+Jesse Plemons and Juno Temple joined the cast to play as Kevin Weeks and Deborah Hussey, one of Bulger's victims, respectively, around April 2014.
 Plemons reportedly prepared for his role by hiring a dialect coach and studying video of the actual Kevin Weeks.

 Benedict Cumberbatch replaced Guy Pearce as William "Billy" Bulger on May 22, 2014.
 On June 10, it was announced that Jeremy Strong would co-star in the film.
 On June 14, James Russo joined the cast of the film to play Scott Garriola, one of the FBI agents who took down Bulger.
 On June 26, Kevin Bacon was added to the cast to play Charles McGuire, the FBI Special Agent in charge of the Boston field office and John Connolly's boss.
-On July 1, David Harbour was added to the cast of the film to star as John Morris, a corrupt FBI agent along with Connolly.
+On July 1, David Harbour was added to the cast of the film to star as John Morris, a corrupt FBI agent.

-The roles of Connolly – who was Whitey Bulger's FBI handler – and his first wife Marianne, were filled by Joel Edgerton and Julianne Nicholson, respectively.
-Cooper chose Nicholson for the part after her performance as Sally in Sam Shepard's off-Broadway play Heartless (before Claire van der Boom succeeded her for the play's two-week extension).
+Cooper chose Nicholson after her performance as Sally in Sam Shepard's off-Broadway play Heartless (before Claire van der Boom succeeded her for the play's two-week extension).
 Edgerton developed his portrayal of Connolly by studying past footage of the FBI agent before his imprisonment, some of which include his appearances on talk shows and in courtrooms.
 In an interview with The Wall Street Journal, Edgerton stated that he declined trying to meet with the actual Connolly, reasoning that Connolly "has one version of events and the film has a different version".
 Edgerton originally dropped out of the project when Depp agreed to return, and Tom Hardy was in early talks for the role.
 However, Edgerton returned in the role.

 In preparing for his role, Depp similarly studied surveillance and police audio footage involving Bulger.
 The actor was adamant in depicting the Boston gang leader's criminal and personal life as would be ultimately portrayed in the film.
 To achieve that, Depp attempted to meet with Bulger himself, but was declined a meeting and instead consulted Jay Carney, Bulger's attorney.
 Carney appeared on set a few times, to provide feedback on Depp's performance.